What to do in Abu Dhabi

 1. Wander along Corniche St, down from the Corniche Mosque and enjoy the atmosphere of the busy goods-laden dhow wharf.

 2. Laze on the delightful sandy beach off Muntazah Street, north-east of the Corniche and Sharjah Ladies Club.

 3. Discover Sharjah Arts Area just off Corniche St, on the north side of Hisn Avenue.
-Explore the narrow streets, discovering Sharjah Art Museum, Sharjah Art Centre, Sharjah Art Galleries, Emirates Fine Arts Society and the Very Special Art Centre, along with cafes and shops.
+Explore the narrow streets around Sharjah Art Museum, Sharjah Art Centre, Sharjah Art Galleries, Emirates Fine Arts Society and the Very Special Art Centre, along with cafés and shops.